 5. Shirred Balloon Roman Shades

-This kind of Roman shade from Leather Wood Design Co. features prominent pouches in individual scallops, which results in the “ballooning” effect.
-Choose a light fabric to allow movement and flow and facilitate the ballooning effect.
+This kind of Roman shade from Leather Wood Design Co. features prominent pouches in individual scallops.
+Choose a light fabric to allow movement and make the “ballooning effect” more visible.

 This project can be a bit tricky and will call for a bit more experience.
-If you have a seamstress near you or a friend perhaps who can help you, an actual demonstration will guide you in the direction.
-You can also save this project for later when you have the skill and courage to master this Roman shade design.
+If you have a seamstress near you or a friend who can help you, ask for an actual demonstration.
+You can also save this project for later when you have the skill already.

 6. Printed Roman Shade

-Unleash your playful side and make lovely stenciled prints on your Roman shades!
-Following the relaxed Roman style, lay out your fabric and stencil your pattern just the way you want it.
+Bring out your playful side with lovely stencil prints on your Roman shades!
+Following the relaxed Roman style, lay out your fabric and stencil your pattern the way you want it.

-Keep in mind, there will be times your shades are pulled up, so consider it in choosing the design of the print you want.
-This kind of Roman shade from should look perfect in a nursery or playroom or your bedroom.
+Keep in mind, there will be times your shades will get pulled up.
+So be wise when choosing your prints.
+This kind of Roman shade will look perfect in a nursery, a playroom, or your bedroom.

 7. Pleated Balloon Roman Shades

 Pleated balloon shades provide a balance between elegant and casual.
-Using a Victorian-looking printed fabric, your Roman shade will surely give a classy façade to your window.
+Give your window a classy look by using a Victorian-inspired fabric for your Roman shade.

-Making this style of shade is almost the same as creating a relaxed Roman shade.
-Instead of attaching the strings on the sides, you place a pair (or however many the width of your shade demands) throughout the width.
-Also, add an extra allowance for your hem since the fabric will be ruched to create the balloon effect.
+Place a pair of strings (or adjust depending on your shade width) throughout the width.
+Add an allowance for your hem since the fabric will to create the balloon effect.
 This step-by-step guide gives a rundown of the fabric cuts you will need for this shade.

 8. Fixed Roman Shades

 Instead of attaching a pair of strings to roll your fabric up or down, sew your folds together.
-You’ll have an illusion of a Roman shade pulled up which will work just as well as a working Roman shade.
+You’ll have an illusion of a Roman shade pulled up, which is as good as a working Roman shade.
 Follow this step-by-step tutorial for a DIY fixed Roman shade will guide you.

 9. Versatile Roman Shades

-Sometimes, we’re too lazy to bring out the sewing machine and sew fabric pieces together.
-When you’re in this kind of mood, use fabric tapes to fasten your fabric to your slats or dowels.
+If you don’t want to bring out the sewing machine and sew fabric pieces together, use fabric tapes instead.
+This helps fastens your fabric to your slats or dowels.
 Iron your fabric to create seams to allow folding.

 10. Easy DIY Tension Roman Shade

-For a step-by-step guide on how to make DIY Roman shades, watch this video from OnlineFabricStore.net:
+Watch this video from DIY JOY for a step-by-step guide on how to make DIY Roman shades.
+But mini!:

-Do you have any of these DIY Roman shades you like to work on?
-Tell us all about it in the comments section below!
+Are you interested in any of these DIY Roman shades?
+Tell us in the comments section below!

-Editor’s Note: This post has been originally published in June 2017 and has been updated for quality and relevancy.
+Editor’s Note: This article was originally published 0n May 16, 2018, and has been updated for quality and relevancy.